nortikin/sverchok/docs/nodes/viz/viewer_mk2.rst

 .. image:: https://user-images.githubusercontent.com/619340/30099972-9159fd40-92e7-11e7-9051-325011e6bec1.png

-If you are always working for complex ngons, have a look at configuring defaults for this node.
+If you are always working on complex ngons, have a look at configuring defaults for this node.

 Inputs